playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 ---
 {
 	title: "Integrating Native Android Code in Unity",
 	description: 'Have you ever wanted to run native Java and Kotlin code from your mobile game written in Unity?
-Well you can!
-This article outlines how to set that up!',
+Well, you can!
+Let's see how.',
 	published: '2020-01-04T05:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['unity', 'android', 'csharp', 'java'],